holderdeord/hdo-puppet/README.md

 ##### Failover

-IP failover is available for 46.4.70.210, configurable in the Hetzner robot console.
+IP failover is available for 46.4.70.210 (holderdeord.no), configurable in the Hetzner robot console.
 It can be pointed at ops1 to serve a basic downtime page.

 ##### Hiera